-The annoyances shouldn’t stop you from buying this filter if it’s features are what you have been looking for in a water filter system.
-It is very reasonably priced at under $100 Katadyn Hiker Pro Microfilter, which is an incredibly good deal for a microfilter of this quality.
-It is less expensive than competing products yet outperforms majority of them in field tests.
+The annoyances shouldn’t stop you from buying this filter if its features are what you have been looking for in a water filter system.
+It is very reasonably priced at under $100, which is an incredibly good deal for a microfilter of this quality.
+It is less expensive than competing products yet outperforms the majority of them in field tests.
 You can’t really ask for more than that.

-The only reason to not purchase this filter and perhaps choose a different Katadyn product is if you need a filter to supply water for a large group of people or need a filter capable to filtering out heavily polluted water.
-It also goes without saying that this water filter has no desalination abilities to it shouldn’t be used for water with any salt, including brackish.
+The only reason to not purchase this filter and perhaps choose a different Katadyn product is if you need a filter to supply water for a large group of people or need a filter capable of filtering out heavily polluted water.
+It also goes without saying that this water filter has no desalination abilities so it shouldn’t be used for water with any salt, including brackish.

-All in all, Katadyn Hiker Pro Microfilter is an exemplary piece of equipment that is perfect for a variety of outdoorsman, whether you are a casual day hiker or a solo camper that may spend a week out in the backcountry.
-This filter is reliable, takes up little space in your backpack, and will provide you with great tasting, clean water.
+All in all, Katadyn’s Hiker Pro Microfilter is an exemplary piece of equipment that is perfect for a variety of outdoorsmen, whether you are a casual day hiker or a solo camper that may spend a week out in the backcountry.
+This filter is reliable, takes up little space in your backpack, and will provide you with great-tasting, clean water.

 Advantages of the Hiker Pro